Close-up of human skin texture in warm golden light

 Surface treatments worth using

 Once the internal work is underway, targeted surface treatments accelerate results.
-Topicals — azelaic acid, niacinamide, retinoids — bridge the gap while internal changes take hold.
-For post-inflammatory hyperpigmentation, scarring, and texture, I offer PRP (platelet-rich plasma) facials, sometimes called vampire facials.
-Your own blood is drawn, spun to concentrate growth factors, and applied to the skin after microneedling.
-PRP stimulates collagen remodelling, speeds healing of acne marks, and improves skin tone and texture — using your body's own repair mechanisms.
-It fits the inside-out philosophy: nothing synthetic, nothing foreign, just your biology amplified.
+Topicals, azelaic acid, niacinamide, retinoids, bridge the gap.
+For post-inflammatory hyperpigmentation, scarring, and texture, I offer PRP (platelet-rich plasma) facials.
+Your own blood is drawn, spun to concentrate growth factors, and applied after microneedling.
+PRP stimulates collagen remodelling, speeds healing of acne marks, and improves skin tone, using your own biology, amplified.

 Considered.